 The University of Tsukuba is unique in the way that it offers some of its degrees in both Japanese and English.
-This means that international students with strong commands of Japanese have the opportunity to learn in both languages, with more degree options.
+This means that international students with a strong command of Japanese have the opportunity to learn in both languages, with more degree options.
 Degrees taught only in English include International Social Sciences, International Medical Science, and Global Issues.
 Degrees taught in Japanese and English include Geoscience, Biology, Agricultural science, and Bio-resource science.
-As you can see, the University is mostly science-research focused.
+As you can see, the University is mostly science-research-focused.
 It boasts a huge, sprawling campus with lots of grass and beautiful nature.
 Tokyo is only located an hour away for those who crave more eventful nights or weekends.

 Tokyo International University (Tokyo, Japan)

 Tokyo International University (TIU) is located in a nice Tokyo suburb, Kawagoe.
-It is about 35 minutes from the city centre and in close proximity to Tokyo’s best attractions.
+It is about 35 minutes from the city center and in close proximity to Tokyo’s best attractions.
 E-track is its English degree program option for international students with majors in Business Economics or International Relations.
 Within business, economics are smaller concentrations such as IT, Management, Finance, etc. International Relations majors have a wide range of concentrations available such as Intercultural Communications, Japanese Society, and Tourism.
 As a smaller university, student life is more limited inside of campus, but the opportunities in Tokyo are endless.